-In case of a tyre damaged by an on track accident, the Technical Delegate, at his sole discretion, may approve the replacement of the damaged tyre with a free practice tyre.
+In case of a tyre damaged by an on track accident, the Technical Delegate, at his sole discretion, may approve the replacement of the damaged tyre with a free practice tyre, which was allocated to the same car at a previous Event.

-- 25.6 If an approved bar coding is not used on the outer sidewall of each tyre or, at the request of the competitor on both sidewalls, the scrutineers will paint the race number of the driver as well as a letter characterising the Event. - 25.7 The use of tyres without appropriate identification may result in a grid position penalty or exclusion from the race. - 25.8 Tyres may only be inflated with air or nitrogen.

-25.9 All tyres, when under the control of a team, must remain visible within the team's designated garage area at all times.
+- 25.6 If an approved bar coding is not used on the outer sidewall of each tyre or, at the request of the competitor on both sidewalls, the scrutineers will paint the race number of the driver as well as a letter characterising the Event. - 25.7 The use of tyres without appropriate identification may result in a grid position penalty or exclusion from the race. - 25.8 Tyres may only be inflated with air or nitrogen. - 25.9 All tyres, when under the control of a team, must remain visible within the team's designated garage area at all times.